In my head, Kelly was always old.

-He had more wrinkles than I could count (I tried once), skin so soft I worried it might fray, and greying, milky eyes that still sparkled with life the last time I saw him.
-He carried a handkerchief in his pocket and dressed like a poster-boy for 1950’s leisurewear.
-His shirts, always button-downs and always patterned, were immaculately ironed and tucked into his slacks or the wide shorts he liked to pair with knee-length socks.
+He had more wrinkles than I could count (I tried once), skin so soft I worried it might fray, and greying, milky eyes that sparkled with life until the last time I saw him.
+He carried a handkerchief in his pocket and dressed like a poster boy for 1950’s leisurewear.
+Always patterned and immaculately ironed, Kelly tucked his short-sleeved button-downs into his slacks or the wide shorts he liked to pair with knee-length socks.
 When he wasn’t at home, he exclusively wore moccasin-style shoes with a tassel on top and argued that no greater shoe had or ever would be created.

 He acted like an old man too.
 Which is to say, he walked slowly and had the sleeping schedule of a cat.
-He’d be up until way after I was tucked into bed, woke before the sun and took frequent naps in his big, yellow lounge chair.
+He’d be up until way after I was tucked into bed, woke before the sun, and took frequent naps in his big, faded yellow lounge chair.

-Kelly spent his days watching cricket on TV (with the volume too loud), taking long (slow) walks and running the buildings’ gossip mill (to minimal success) (because he spoke at the volume of someone using a megaphone).
+Kelly spent his days watching cricket on TV (with the volume too loud), taking long (slow) walks through town, and running the buildings’ gossip mill to minimal success (because he spoke at the volume of someone using a megaphone).

 Most notably, the one-liner he said so often I could recite it back to him before I knew how to spell recite.